jpshankar/rampant-on-the-tracks-random-walk-demo/README.md

 This demo demonstrates the emergent behavior of several walkers simultaneously moving:

-- The influence previous steps have on a walker's path (how constrained its steps become as it moves towards its end state)
+- How previous steps taken constrain a walker's future steps as it moves towards its end state
 - Walkers crossing each other's paths
 - The visual appeal of processing several walkers moving simultaneously